humilimath/cleaning-data-course-project/CodeBook.md

 67. fBodyBodyGyroJerkMag-mean()
 68. fBodyBodyGyroJerkMag-std()

 Columns 3 to 68 correspond to exactly the same named columns in the original data set(s).
-They are statistics over measures of acceleration and so their units are "g".
+They are statistics over measures of acceleration, which were originally normalised to [-1,1] (see the UCI code book), and so they have no units.

 ### cleaned_phone_grouped_means.txt
 This data is also repeated in the "data_means" table produced in the R workspace by the script.